-To summarize our contributions, \begin{itemize} \itemsep{0.05cm} \item We demonstrate a positive correlation between accuracy drop during interventional distribution shift and dependence between representations corresponding to the label node and its children.
-We refer to this as ``interventional feature dependence''~(\cref{subsec:correlation-universal}). \item We theoretically explain why linear ERM models are susceptible to interventional distribution shifts in the regime of linear causal models.
-In the same setting, we theoretically and empirically show that enforcing linear independence between interventional features improves robustness when sufficient interventional data is available during training and establish the sufficient condition~(\cref{subsec:theoretical-justification}). \item We propose a novel training algorithm that combines these insights and demonstrates that this model minimizes the drop in accuracy under interventional distribution shifts by explicitly enforcing independence between interventional features~(\cref{subsec:method-learning}). \end{itemize}
+\textbf{Our Contributions}: \begin{itemize}[leftmargin=1cm] \item[--] \textbf{Observation}: We demonstrate a positive correlation between the accuracy drop during interventional distribution shift and the dependence between representations corresponding to the label node and its children.
+We refer to this as ``interventional feature dependence''~(\cref{subsec:correlation-universal}). \item[--] \textbf{Theory}: We theoretically explain why linear ERM models are susceptible to interventional distribution shifts in the regime of linear causal models.
+In the same setting, we theoretically and empirically show that enforcing linear independence between interventional features improves robustness when sufficient interventional data is available during training and establish the sufficient condition~(\cref{subsec:theoretical-justification}). \item[--] \textbf{Approach}: We propose a novel training algorithm that combines these insights and demonstrates that this model minimizes the drop in accuracy under interventional distribution shifts by explicitly enforcing independence between interventional features~(\cref{subsec:method-learning}). \end{itemize}